casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Checking the Balance of Multiple Token IDs

-The following command will invoke the `balance_of_batch` entry point on your instance of CEP-85.
+The following command will invoke the `balance_of_batch` entrypoint on your instance of CEP-85.
 This will store the balance of the specified token IDs for the given owning account as a URef `batch_balances` in the `NamedKeys` of the CEP-85 contract instance.

 ```json